 Conversely, Andy Dixon-Brown’s stance against the mining industry and automated dairy farms is admirable considering how technology has become a central cornerstone of modern-day life.
-His partner, Piper Ross, a zoologist echoes similar distaste for mining companies however, her passion for ‘saving’ all animals eclipses her own presumptions towards ‘Mr Evil’.
-She is eventually persuaded to head the Tiger Quoll project.
+His partner Piper Ross, a zoologist, echoes similar distaste for mining companies, however, her passion for ‘saving’ all animals eclipses her own presumptions towards ‘Mr Evil’.
+She is eventually persuaded to head the tiger quoll project.

 Whereas, Professor Dixon-Brown enjoys the uncomplicatedness of numbers and statistics.
 However, her carefully crafted algorithm fails to differentiate between the diversity of animals within the ecosphere.
-Instead it filters out populations of 5000 and above to collate only the ‘statistically saveable’.
+Instead, it filters out populations of 5000 and above to collate only the ‘statistically saveable’.

 In this respect, Harry’s actions showcase how a striking a balance between pragmatism and emotion is important.

-Unity in a socially divisive world
+Unity in a Socially Divisive World

 Zooming in: Andy & Harry: Let's explore the volatile dynamic between the two males

-Categorizing strangers into convenient stereotypes is pure laziness.
+Categorising strangers into convenient stereotypes is pure laziness.

-- Andy: “Hope he didn’t damage that cruise missile he’s got out there?” (pp. 73)
+- Andy: 'Hope he didn’t damage that cruise missile he’s got out there?' (p.
+73)

-Against the backdrop of familial arguments and budding romances, Extinction’s Professor Dixon-Brown’s blunt dialogue about conservation reveals its politicized nature.
-Her heated dialogue with Piper echoes her frustration at ‘writing [Stuart Decker’s] applications so he can get ‘a sun tan’ conducting research on The Great Barrier Reef and win accolades for it.
+Against the backdrop of familial arguments and budding romances, Extinction’s Professor Dixon-Brown’s blunt dialogue about conservation reveals its politicised nature.
+Her heated dialogue with Piper echoes her frustration at ‘writing [Stuart Decker’s] applications so he can get ‘a sun tan’ conducting research on The Great Barrier Reef and win accolades for it'.
 Furthermore, she satirically exclaims that ‘[the institute] needs to defend its territory’.
 Her mocking of the vice-chancellor who acted like they were in a ‘White House Situation Room’ implicitly demonstrates her growing disdain towards the tenuous politics of her workplace.
 Essentially, Heather’s realist approach exposes what lies beneath the glossy exterior of conservation efforts.

 Essentially, in the context of this play, the preferential treatment of endangered animals reflects our own biased thinking.

 The idea of vanity also pervades the sub-consciousness of both male and female protagonists.
-Against the backdrop of environmental conservation dilemmas, Hannie Rayson manages to entwine a secondary story strand which captures the insecurities peppering the Female experience in this contemporary age.
+Against the backdrop of environmental conservation dilemmas, Hannie Rayson manages to entwine a secondary story strand which captures the insecurities peppering the female experience in this contemporary age.
 The audience learns that Heather Dixon-Brown spends $267 on hair removal every five weeks.
-Interestingly, her brother, ‘a screaming heterosexual’ (pp. 95), likens the hair removal process to ‘getting a tree lopped’.
+Interestingly, her brother, ‘a screaming heterosexual’ (p.
+95), likens the hair removal process to ‘getting a tree lopped’.
 The destructive and almost violent imagery of chopping down a tree echoes the crippling pressure for Heather to ‘sculpt’ herself into a particular ideal of femininity.

-Her conflicting ideologies on womanhood is best exemplified through Harry almost admonishes her for embodying ‘some nineteen-fifties idea of relationships’ where ‘sex with someone’ does not necessarily entail ‘a lifelong commitment’.
+Her conflicting ideologies on womanhood are best exemplified through Harry who almost admonishes her for embodying ‘some nineteen-fifties idea of relationships’ where ‘sex with someone’ does not necessarily entail ‘a lifelong commitment’.
 This is also the central conflict faced by all the characters who engage in seemingly non-committal relationships and false expectation.
-It is through these failed trysts that Rayson disapproves of uninhibited sexual impulses and by extension, criticizing the increasing promiscuity in contemporary times.
+It is through these failed trysts that Rayson disapproves of uninhibited sexual impulses and by extension, criticises the increasing promiscuity in contemporary times.
 Essentially, Rayson’s fixation on causal sexual relationships mirrors her own opinion that there has been a paradigm shift in how we govern our sexuality and bodies since the 1950s.

-Conservation in a world of destruction
+Conservation in a World of Destruction

 You can define conservation in terms of ‘preservation of… ’, ‘sustaining…’.

-In the personal domain, Piper maintains that she and Harry ‘slept in separate tents’ to her boss, Professor Dixon-Brown who also doubles as her potential sister-in-law.
+In the personal domain, Piper maintains that she and Harry ‘slept in separate tents’ to her boss Professor Dixon-Brown who also doubles as her potential sister-in-law.
 Conversely, Professor Dixon-Brown is forced to make an ethical compromise to prevent a career besmirching orchestrated by a mass-email insinuating a sordid romance between her and her newest collaborator, Harry Jewell.
 Her reputation as CAPE’s director is nearly tarnished by the vengeful force of a fling’s ex-wife.